bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:04 PM CT, February 24</p>
+<p class="updated_time"> Latest data: 09:39 PM CT, February 24</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 40°, which is 8° **warmer** than yesterday.
+Today's high is 41°, which is 10° **warmer** than yesterday.
 Tomorrow is expected to be 7° **warmer** than today.

 Currently:

-- 38°
+- 40°
-- Drizzle
+- Drizzle and Breezy
-- 56% humidity
+- 58% humidity
-- 15 mph wind
+- 14 mph wind
-- 71% cloud cover
+- 97% cloud cover
 - 34 AQI 🟩
 - 0.17 inches of snow and 0.01 inches of rain expected in the next 48 hours